Dominican Republic Medical Site CP25

 |0

-This work, Dominican Republic Medical Site CP25 [Image 7 of 7], by SPC Ethan Mccubbins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dominican Republic Medical Site CP25 [Image 10 of 10], by CPL William Hunter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.